tyauvil/vault-docker-denver/README.md

 Repository for Vault demos.
 Vault/Consul container based on Alpine Linux.

-Download the Vault client for your laptop https://vaultproject.io/downloads.html
+Download the Vault client for your laptop here (or use Homebrew): https://vaultproject.io/downloads.html

-The Vault client will need two environment variables to function:
+#### The Vault client will need two environment variables to function:
 ##### VAULT_ADDR
 This is the IP address of the Docker host including the port that the Vault server is listening on, 8200 by default.
 For docker-machine it would be: